Esilff/ESGI-OpenGL_Project/README.md

 # ESGI-OpenGL_Project
-A school project to learn OpenGL
+A school project to learn OpenGL and Maths applied to video games